 Anna specialises in criminal and regulatory prosecutions, regularly conducting jury trials, sentencings and appeals in the High and District Courts.
 She appears on a wide range of regulatory cases, including prosecutions under the Resource Management Act 1991 and Civil Aviation Act 1990.
 Anna’s previous experience includes resource management, civil, consumer and competition work (both litigation and advisory).

-Lee regularly appears in the District and High Court on a variety of criminal matters including jury and judge-alone trials, sentencings, appeals and all other aspects of the trial process.
+Grace regularly appears in the District and High Court on a variety of criminal matters including jury and judge-alone trials, sentencings, appeals and all other aspects of the trial process.
 She also appears on a range of regulatory cases, including prosecutions under the Resource Management Act 1991 and Civil Aviation Act 1990.
 Grace’s previous experience includes litigation and advisory work under the Maritime Transport Act 1994 and Health and Safety at Work Act 2015.

 Alex Maino, LLB, BA